SAP-samples/btp-services-intelligent-routing/05-Setup Azure Traffic Manager-Portal/README.md

     ![DNS Zone search using Azure Portal](./images/13.png)
     ![Select domain in Azure Portal](./images/14.png)

-15. Create a record set for the subdomain that [you have mapped to the SAP Launchpad service URL](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping):
+15. Create a record set for the subdomain that [you have mapped to the SAP Launchpad service URL: Step 21 from the previous exercise](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping):

     - Name: subdomain that you have mapped to the SAP Launchpad Service URL
     - Type: CNAME